WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: RELATED WORKS

 In the emerging field of proactive face forensics, existing methods are limited.
 Yu et al. \cite{artificial01, artificial02} proposed an artificial fingerprint embedded within generative models for deepfake detection and source tracing, demonstrating strong scalability and robustness against complex noise.
 FaceSigns\cite{facesigns} differs from traditional robust watermarking by emphasizing robustness under common distortions while selectively failing under malicious distortions, thus achieving more accurate deepfake detection.
 Similarly, FaceGuard\cite{faceguard} achieves proactive deepfake detection by embedding semi-robust watermarks.
 Building on these efforts, Sepmark\cite{sepmark} proposed a separate watermarking framework that effectively addresses both common and malicious distortions by combining robust and semi-robust watermarking using a single encoder and separable decoder.
 At the same time, Wu et al.\cite{wu} proposed a new framework that adjusts robust watermarks into adversarial ones to improve detection and tracing capabilities.
 It also supports passive detection, making it easier to combine proactive and passive detection.
 Wang et al. \cite{wang} proposed an identity-perceptual watermarking framework that enables unified deepfake detection and source tracing by embedding content-dependent semantic watermarks.
+EditGuard\cite{editguard} proposes a proactive watermarking framework that enables zero-shot tamper localization and copyright protection via dual image-bit steganography.
 In addition, Lampmark\cite{lampmark} uses an untrained pre-defined pattern watermark to actively defend against deepfake, combining structural sensitivity and robustness to achieve efficient detection.
 With the growing use of multifunctional watermarking, Dual Defense\cite{Dualdefense} employs an original-domain feature impersonation strategy to jointly embed adversarial and traceable watermarks, thereby actively disrupting face swap generation and enabling reliable traceability.

-Overall, although various methods have explored watermark robustness and deepfake detection, there are still challenges in improving robustness and imperceptibility.
-Some methods rely on spatial domain embedding and are easily affected by tampering, while others lack effective visual consistency maintenance mechanism.
-In contrast, our method integrates frequency domain embedding and structural consistency optimization, and achieves the unity of forgery detection and source tracking while taking into account robustness and invisibility.